umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content/index.md

 ## Creating Nested Content programmatically

-For the sake of this example, let us assume we have a Nested Content property with alias `attendeeList`, where the element Document Type has an alias of `attendee`.
+For the sake of this example, let us assume we have a Nested Content property with alias `attendeeList`, where the Element Document Type has an alias of `attendee`.
 It has the Properties: `user_name`, `user_email`, `join_time`, `leave_time`, `duration`, `phone`.

 To save data in Nested Content, we need to create a new C# List containing a `Dictionary` of type `<string, object>`. `Dictionary<string, string>` would also work.